Post

 File Structure

-I wrote a very basic class-MVC structure; if you need to adjust or are unsure about functionalities, you can ask AI for accurate answers.
+I wrote a very basic pseudo-MVC structure.
+If you need to adjust or are unsure about functionality, you can ask AI for accurate answers.

 System

-• appsscript.json: Metadata configuration file for the GAS system.
+• appsscript.json: GAS system metadata configuration file.
 The key point is the “oauthScopes” variable, which declares the external permissions this script will use.

 • Entrypoint.gs: Defines the entry point for doGet().